ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Methodology

-Through fine-tuning, the LLMs have somewhat mastered the semantic parsing ability to transform from natural language questions to logical forms.
-So, we use the fine-tuned LLMs to do semantic parsing on the new questions in the test set, and we find that about 63\% of the samples are already identical to the ground truth logical forms.
-When we use beam search, the list of candidate logical forms $\mathcal{C}$ output by our LLMs contains about 74\% of the samples with ground truth logical forms, which demonstrates that fine-tuned LLMs have good learning and parsing capabilities for semantic parsing tasks.
-Further, if we replace the entities and relationships in the generated candidate logical forms with "\texttt{[]}" (e.g., "\texttt{(AND (JOIN [] []) (JOIN (R []) (JOIN (R []) [])))} ") form the skeleton of logical forms, then the skeleton of the ground truth logical form, the percentage of samples appearing in the candidate skeleton is more than 91\%.
-This suggests that we only need to replace these entities and relations at the corresponding positions in the logical form with those existing in KB, and then the performance can be further improved.
+Through fine-tuning, the LLMs have acquired expertise in semantic parsing, enabling them to convert natural language questions into logical forms.
+We apply the fine-tuned LLMs to perform semantic parsing on the new questions in the test set and observe that approximately 63\% of the samples match the ground truth logical forms exactly.
+When employing beam search, the set of candidate logical forms $\mathcal{C}$ generated by our LLMs includes approximately 74\% of the instances with correct logical forms, indicating that fine-tuned LLMs possess effective learning and parsing abilities for semantic parsing tasks.
+In addition, by replacing the entities and relations in the candidate logical forms with "\texttt{[]}" (for example, "\texttt{(AND (JOIN [] []) (JOIN (R []) (JOIN (R []) [])))}"), more than 91\% of the samples contain the candidate skeleton.
+Hence, the next step involves retrieving the entities and relations in the logical form with the corresponding ones from the KB to enhance performance further.